shashi2504/Shashi2504/README.md

 - 🌱 I’m currently delving on Docker, Kubernetes, Jenkins, Ansible, Terraform and security practices.
 - 🚀 I’m passionate about developing scalable solutions and automating infrastructure.
 - 🎓 I'm in my senoir year pursuing a graduate degree in EEE
-- ⚡ Fun fact: I'm passionate about astronomy and stargazing.
-Let's explore the cosmos together! 🌠🔭
+- 🌟 Fun fact: I'm passionate about astronomy🌠 and stargazing.
+Let's explore the cosmos together!🔭
 - 😄 Pronouns: He/Him

 ## About Me